andrewpareles/void-editor/extensions/void/README.md

 ## Core

-- Migrate the void extension to be a native VS Code extension.
+- Migrate the void extension to live natively in VS Code.
 There's initial work here at `glass.contribution.ts`.

 - Allow access to the VS Code extension marketplace.